CJC-1295 vs Modified GRF (1-29): The DAC vs No-DAC Distinction, Explained

 Neither peptide has documented serious adverse events in published preclinical safety studies.
 Both are banned by WADA for competitive athletes, and both carry the same FDA regulatory status as non-approved research compounds.
 Specific comparative notes:

-TB-500: The anti-inflammatory activity warrants caution in conditions where inflammation is functionally protective (active infection).
+TB-500: The anti-inflammatory activity warrants caution where inflammation is functionally protective (active infection).
 As with BPC-157, no tumour-promoting effects have been documented, but Tβ4's role in corneal revascularisation suggests it can drive pathological angiogenesis under the right conditions.

 Drug interactions for both peptides are uncharacterised.
 Neither has pregnancy or lactation data.